Ramsbottom Evangelical Church

 Trinity Grace Church, Ramsbottom is a Protestant, Confessional, Reformed, Baptist, church situated in the town of Ramsbottom, Greater Manchester, England, now known as Trinity Grace Church.
 The church was a member of the Fellowship of Independent Evangelical Churches, but left in 2018.
 Trinity Grace Church is now a member of the Association of Confessional Baptist Churches (ACBC) UK, having adopted the Second London Baptist Confession of 1677/89 as its doctrinal standard and seeking to be confessional in its church polity.
 Close ties have been established with many churches in the region including Trinity Baptist Church Charlesworth and Bethany Evangelical Church in Leigh.
 It is also involved in active evangelism outreach in the town, including street preaching, door-to-door ministry, a 'Thursday Club' for youngsters, and courses for all ages.
+They host a biannual conference for young people called the Trinity Grace Conference.
 The church is also committed to the work of overseas missions and has strong connections with Kenya, Nigeria and Poland.